volcan01010/python4geoscientists/README.md

 jupyter notebook
 ```

 Your web browser should open at the correct page.
+It is recommended to run through the notebooks in order.
+You can step through the notebooks with <ctrl-enter>.
+At each step, experiment with changing values or adding things to plots.
+At the end of each notebook are exercises to try to see how well you have understood what you have seen.

 ## Data sources